 No operator serviceable parts inside.
 Refer servicing to qualified personnel.
-To prevent electrical shock, do not remove covers.
+To prevent electrical shock, do not remove covers

 - Before calling Keysight Technologies, or returning an analyzer for service, perform the quick checks listed below.
-This check may eliminate the problem. - Is there power at the receptacle? - Is the analyzer turned on? - If other equipment, cables, and connectors are being used with your spectrum analyzer, make sure they are connected properly and operating correctly. - Review the measurement procedures being performed when the problem first appeared.
+This check may eliminate the problem. - · Is there power at the receptacle? - Is the analyzer turned on?
+Listen for internal fan noise to determine if the analyzer cooling fan is running.
+Feel the rear side of the analyzer for air flow. - If other equipment, cables, and connectors are being used with your spectrum analyzer, make sure they are connected properly and operating correctly. - Review the measurement procedures being performed when the problem first appeared.
 Make sure all of the settings are correct. - If the analyzer is not functioning as expected, return the analyzer to a known state by pressing Preset (Default Preset Type). - Is the measurement being performed, and the results that are expected, within the specifications and capabilities of the analyzer?
 Refer to the Technical Overview for your analyzer. - Is the analyzer displaying an error message?
-If so, refer to "Error Messages" on page 155.
+If so, refer to "Error Messages" on page 139.

-To meet specifications, the analyzer must be aligned.
-For more information on how to align the analyzer, refer to "Time Base Calibration" on page 26.
+To meet specifications, the time base must be calibrated.
+For more information, please refer to "Perform a Time Base Calibration" on page 30.